 - The IP address is there to show.

-- Windows 10 users can find the IP address of Printer by choosing Manage > Printer Properties Options (on the left side of Printer settings windows)
+- Windows 10 users can find the IP address of the Printer by choosing Manage > Printer Properties Options (on the left side of Printer settings windows)

-In order to find out the IP address of your Printer through command prompt, use the following commands:
+In order to find out the IP address of your Printer through a command prompt, use the following commands: